sams96/sams96.github.io/content/post/china-trip-2025/index.md

 River.

 Chongqing has a huge metro system, including two monorail lines.
-Line 2 is particularly scenic , following the south bank of the Jialing River for a section.
+Line 2 is particularly scenic, following the south bank of the Jialing River for a section.
 It can often still take quite a bit of effort to get to a train, with deep stations and long corridors for transferring between lines, another impact of the terrain.
 One station we visited, *红&zwj;土&zwj;地 Hongtudi*, took 6